Volunteer Working Membership

 Who can work on the railway?

-Before you can become a Volunteer Working Member, you need to be a member of the Northampton & Lamport Railway Preservation Society.
+Before you can become a Volunteer Working Member, you need to be a member of the Northampton & Lamport Railway Charitable Incorporated Organisation (N-LR CIO).

 This not only provides you with the benefits of membership, but also covers you for insurance purposes.

-If you are under 16, you will have to be supervised by an older volunteer to comply with the Health and Safety at Work Act.
+If you are under 16, you will have to be supervised by an older volunteer or parent/guardian to comply with the Health and Safety at Work Act.

-Note: The Society reserves the right to perform background checks on members; particularly Volunteer Working Members.
+Note: The constituent parts of the Northampton & Lamport Railway reserve the right to perform background checks on members; particularly Volunteer Working Members.